afollestad/rxkprefs/README.md

 // First parameter is your Context, like an Activity, the second is a key. val myPrefs = RxkPrefs(this, "my_prefs")

-// The optional third parameter is a mode.
+// The optional third parameter is a mode, it defaults to MODE_PRIVATE above.
 // This is like using Context.getSharedPreferences("my_prefs", MODE_PRIVATE)
 val myPrefs = RxkPrefs(this, "my_prefs", MODE_PRIVATE)
 ```